Box plot: Elements

 Rarely, box-plot can be plotted without the whiskers.
 This can be appropriate for sensitive information to avoid whiskers (and outliers) disclosing actual values observed.

-Some box plots include an additional character to represent the mean of the data.

 The unusual percentiles 2%, 9%, 91%, 98% are sometimes used for whisker cross-hatches and whisker ends to depict the seven-number summary.
 If the data are normally distributed, the locations of the seven marks on the box plot will be equally spaced.
 On some box plots, a cross-hatch is placed before the end of each whisker.

-Because of this variability, it is appropriate to describe the convention that is being used for the whiskers and outliers in the caption of the box-plot.

 Variations

-Since the mathematician John W. Tukey first popularized this type of visual data display in 1969, several variations on the classical box plot have been developed, and the two most commonly found variations are the variable width box plots and the notched box plots shown in Figure 4.
+Since the mathematician John W. Tukey first popularized this type of visual data display in 1969, several variations on the classical box plot have been developed, and the two most commonly found variations are the variable-width box plots and the notched box plots.

-Variable width box plots illustrate the size of each group whose data is being plotted by making the width of the box proportional to the size of the group.
+Variable-width box plots illustrate the size of each group whose data is being plotted by making the width of the box proportional to the size of the group.
 A popular convention is to make the box width proportional to the square root of the size of the group.

 Notched box plots apply a "notch" or narrowing of the box around the median.
 Notches are useful in offering a rough guide of the significance of the difference of medians; if the notches of two boxes do not overlap, this will provide evidence of a statistically significant difference between the medians.
-The width of the notches is proportional to the interquartile range (IQR) of the sample and is inversely proportional to the square root of the size of the sample.
-However, there is a uncertainty about the most appropriate multiplier (as this may vary depending on the similarity of the variances of the samples).
+The height of the notches is proportional to the interquartile range (IQR) of the sample and is inversely proportional to the square root of the size of the sample.
+However, there is an uncertainty about the most appropriate multiplier (as this may vary depending on the similarity of the variances of the samples).
+The width of the notch is arbitrarily chosen to be visually pleasing, and should be consistent amongst all box plots being displayed on the same page.